RKL84/javascript_for_kids_01/docs/loops-for-and-while.md

 **Challenges:**

-1. Write a program that calculates the factorial of a number using a for loop.
+1. Print number from 1 to 100 using for loop.
-2. Create a guessing game where the user has to guess a secret number using a while loop.
+2. Print number from 1 to 100 using for loop in reverse order.
+3. Print number from 1 to 100 using while loop.
+4. Print number from 1 to 100 using while loop in reverse order.